With the greatness of our God and His many blessings through the community of believers, we advise to “come expecting”:

 In addition to our corporate worship gathering on Sunday, we encourage active participation in our weekly Ekklesia groups.
 During these gatherings we often eat, pray, sing, and discuss biblically based content that is Gospel-focused and interactive, taking the Word of God and applying it to our lives through community.

-Wednesdays at 6pm :: Christian History
+Fridays at 6pm :: TBD

 Breathe’s Membership Covenant is the means by which the elders call to action what the Word says is the church.
 Church membership addresses five key areas of the Christian life: